Ell1ott/OneTap/Roadpath.md

 ## Bare bones concept

-It’s an app where you press one button, talk, and it figures out what you said and puts it in the right place — like a todo list, calendar, diary, or stat-tracker.
+It's an app where you press one button, talk, and it figures out what you said and puts it in the right place — like a todo list, calendar, diary, or stat-tracker.
-You don’t have to open different apps or type anything.
+You don't have to open different apps or type anything.
 Just speak and it handles it.

 ## Ideas